 A Tale of Three Cops

-Finally we have Guy Pierce a a straight laced, shine your buttons, son of a hero police officer out to make his own name.
+Finally we have Guy Pearce (The Count of Monte Cristo,”) a straight laced, shine your buttons, son of a hero police officer out to make his own name.
 He's willing to go toe to toe with the other cops when they are sweeping dirt under the rug, which sets him on a collision course with our other two cops as he investigates the murders as the responding officer.

 Each of these characters, though performing the same job, have distinct motivations, strengths and weaknesses that will come into play.
 They may end up investigating the same crime and even being willing to sacrifice their lives to take down the same bad guy, but they all arrive there from very different places.